syslabcom/casc.prototype/_posts/programme/international_security_studies/2016-08-01-international-security-studies.md

 #### Common Curriculum

 The program’s common curriculum aims to provide students with a thorough knowledge of contemporary security studies from both theoretical and policy perspectives.
-It starts with the introductory module “Theories and Methods”, in which students learn to understand the structures and processes behind international security policy.
+It starts with the introductory module **“Theories and Methods”**, in which students learn to understand the structures and processes behind international security policy.
 A particular focus of this module is also on consolidating the methods (analysis, writing, presenting) required for the program.

 Subsequently, students attend the Marshall Center's Flagship Course, the <a href="www.marshallcenter.org/mcpublicweb/nav-main-wwd-res-courses-pass-en.html">"Program in Advanced Security Studies"</a> (PASS).
 More than 100 international government officials participate in this eight-week foundation course, which makes it the perfect opportunity to exchange views and establish new contacts.
 The program consists of plenary lectures, small seminar discussion groups, expert panels, role-playing exercises, and a field study trip.